aloyak/origin/README.md

 ## General Information
 Origin is a true 3D pixel-art game engine written from scratch in modern C++.
 It uses OpenGL for rendering and is designed to be cross-platform, supporting Windows, MacOS, Linux, and Web Builds.
 Web builds are enabled through WebAssembly using Emscripten.

+The engine features a custom-built editor called the Sandbox, which allows for scene editing, entity management, and component manipulation.
+Moreover, it uses ImGui for the editor's user interface.

+Physics is handled by the Bullet3 Physics library, and the engine supports various effects and features such as dynamic lighting, and post-processing effects.

-## Screenshot
+## Showcase
 ![Screenshot](assets/demo.png)

-> Origin Engine 0.7 running on Linux.
-You can see a simple scene with the sponza model and a simple skybox.
+> Origin Engine 0.12.0 running on Linux.
+You can see a simple scene with the sponza model, a player with a camera component, and a dynamic point light.

 ![Sandbox Screenshot](assets/sandbox.png)

 > Sandbox Editor running on Linux.
-Featuring simple lighting & Gizmos.
+Featuring the physics playground scene.

 ## Building